tpcreative070/ble-kotlin/README.md

 ```

 ## Bonding
-BLESSED handles bonding for you and will make sure all bonding variants work smoothly.
+BLE handles bonding for you and will make sure all bonding variants work smoothly.
 During the process of bonding, you will be informed of the process via a number of callbacks:

 ```kotlin
 fun onBondingStarted(peripheral: BluetoothPeripheral)